shailensukul/docker-certification/Orchestration/Getting-Started/Part-4/ReadMe.txt

 Link: https://docs.docker.com/get-started/part4/

+Tip: If commands do not respond, increase the timeout:

+docker-machine ls -t 20

 In part 4, you deploy this application onto a cluster, running it on multiple machines.
 Multi-container, multi-machine applications are made possible by joining multiple machines into a “Dockerized” cluster called a swarm.